Last updated on November 12, 2025

 Terminus | Illustration by James Paick

 Although the deck has always traditionally been a straight Azorius deck, red splashes are common for cards like Pyroblast and Blood Moon.
-Now, with Expressive Iteration and Prismatic Ending, the deck would be worse off for not running the red.
+With Expressive Iteration and Prismatic Ending, the deck would be worse off for not running the red.

 Corey Burkhart's control course over on Spikes Academy also happens to have a full module on Legacy Control, so check that out if you want even more information.